header-langage

 · Submit NO order → Fill price $0.78 ✗

 One leg filled, the other didn't.
-You've been exposed.
+You got front-run.

-This is why the paper only accounts for opportunities with a profit spread greater than $0.05.
-Smaller spreads will be eaten up by execution risk.
+This is why the paper only counts opportunities with a profit margin greater than $0.05.
+A smaller spread would be eaten by execution risk.

 Non-Atomic Execution Risk

-Don't assume you'll transact at quote.
-Calculate the Volume Weighted Average Price (VWAP) [10].
+Don't assume you will fill at the quoted price.
+Calculate the Volume-Weighted Average Price (VWAP) [10].

-Even if the price does have a discrepancy, the profit you can make is also limited by available liquidity.
+Even if the price has a discrepancy, the profit you can earn is limited by available liquidity.

-For cross-market arbitrage, you need liquidity in all positions simultaneously.
-The smallest one determines your cap.
+For cross-market arbitrage, you need to have liquidity in all positions simultaneously.
+The smallest one determines your limit.

-This is also why, in existing quant platforms, showing the impact of order price on execution price is crucial.
+This is also why, in existing quant platforms, displaying the impact of order prices on execution prices is crucial.

 The theory is clean.
-The production environment is messy.
+The production environment is chaotic.

 This is what a truly runnable arbitrage system looks like [2].

-Real-time data: WebSocket connection to the Polymarket API [9], receiving order book updates (price/quantity changes), trade pushes, market creation/settlement events.
+Real-Time Data: WebSocket connection to the API on Polymarket [9], receiving order book updates (price/quantity changes), trade pushes, market creation/settlement events.

-Historical data: Querying contract events via the Alchemy Polygon node API—OrderFilled (trade execution), PositionSplit (new token minting), PositionsMerge (token burning).
+Historical Data: Query contract events via the Alchemy Polygon node API—OrderFilled (trade execution), PositionSplit (new token mint), PositionsMerge (token burn).

 The research team analyzed 86 million trades [2].
-Infrastructure is needed at this scale; it's not something a script can handle.
+This order of magnitude requires infrastructure, not something a script can handle.

 There are also plans to open-source a high-speed trading API.
-If you plan to use a similar trading model and would like to experience the API firsthand or have any questions, feel free to DM me at any time.
+If you plan to use a similar trading model and want to experience the API firsthand, feel free to DM me anytime.

-For 305 US election markets, there are 46,360 possible combinations to check.
-Manual analysis is infeasible.
+For 305 U.S. election markets, there are 46,360 possible combinations to check.
+Manual analysis is not feasible.

-The research team employed a clever approach: using the DeepSeek-R1-Distill-Qwen-32B large language model for initial screening.
+The research team used a clever approach: they employed the DeepSeek-R1-Distill-Qwen-32B large language model for pre-screening.

-Input: Descriptions of conditions for two markets.
+Input: descriptions of the conditions for two markets.
 Output: JSON of valid result combinations.

-This was followed by a three-layer validation process: Does each market have exactly one true condition?
-Are the valid combination count fewer than n × m (dependency exists)?
-Do the dependency subsets satisfy arbitrage conditions?
+This was followed by three layers of validation: Does each market have exactly one true condition?
+Are the valid combination count fewer than n × m (due to dependencies)?
+Do the dependency subsets meet the arbitrage criteria?

-Results: 40,057 pairs independent (no arbitrage) → 1,576 pairs dependent (potential arbitrage) → 374 pairs meeting strict criteria → 13 pairs exploitable upon manual verification [2].
+Results: 40,057 independent (non-arbitrage) pairs → 1,576 dependent (potential arbitrage) pairs → 374 meeting strict criteria → 13 deemed exploitable upon manual verification [2].

-The LLM accuracy on complex multi-condition markets is 81.45%.
-Sufficient for initial screening but requires manual validation before execution.
+The accuracy of the LLM on complex multi-condition markets is 81.45%.
+It is sufficient for pre-screening, but manual verification is required before execution.

-· Layer 1: Linear Constraint Matching Method (LCMM).
-Quickly checks basic rules— "sum probability equals 1," "if A implies B, then P(A) cannot exceed P(B)."
-Completed in milliseconds, removing obvious pricing errors.
+· Layer 1: Linear Constraint Minimization (LCMM).
+Quickly checks basic rules—"sum of probabilities equals 1," "if A implies B, then P(A) cannot exceed P(B)."
+Completed in milliseconds, eliminating obvious pricing errors.

-· Layer 3: Execution validation.
+· Layer 3: Execution Verification.
 Before submitting orders, simulate trades on the current order book.
-Check: Is liquidity sufficient?
+Check: Is the liquidity sufficient?
 What is the expected slippage?
-After deducting slippage, what is the guaranteed profit?
+What is the guaranteed profit after accounting for slippage?
 Does the profit exceed the minimum threshold ($0.05)?
-Only proceed if all checks pass.
+Only proceed if all criteria are met.

-The standard Kelly formula [11] tells you what proportion of funds to put into a trade.
-But in an arbitrage scenario, adjustment for execution risk is needed:
+The standard Kelly formula [11] tells you how much of your funds to put into a trade.
+But in an arbitrage scenario, adjustments for execution risk need to be incorporated:

 f = (b×p - q) / b × √p